awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_6_Cost_Anomaly_Detection/_index.md

 ## Introduction

+ Reduce cost surprises and enhance control without slowing innovation with [AWS Cost Anomaly Detection](https://aws.amazon.com/aws-cost-management/aws-cost-anomaly-detection/).
 This hands-on lab will guide you through the steps to setup AWS Cost Anomaly Detection in your AWS account.
 AWS Cost Anomaly Detection is a monitoring feature that leverages advanced Machine Learning technologies to identify anomalous spend.
 Based on selected spend segments, Cost Anomaly Detection automatically determines patterns each day by adjusting for organic growth and seasonal trends.
 It triggers an alert when spend seems abnormal based on your normal resource usage pattern.
 This lab will walk you through the steps to analyze these alerts and investigate root cause.

 ## Goals: